-Ensure you keep a copy of your completed form.
-It contains important information to help you complete the health undertaking process.
+You should keep a copy of your signed health undertaking form as it contains important information to help you complete the health undertaking process.

 Protection visa applicants must contact BUPA within 28 days of receiving a Request for Information letter.
 If we ask you to, you must also attend an appointment with a health clinic in Australia.